dochouuuu/POO_L2/README.md

 # UBGarden – 2D Java Game
-UBGarden is a small 2D Java game where you play a gardener trying to rescue a lost hedgehog while avoiding bees and wasps.
-Move through several garden levels, collect items, open doors, and survive long enough to reach the hedgehog.
+UBGarden is a small **2D Java game** developed as part of a **second-year (L2) Object-Oriented Programming (OOP) course in Java**.
+The player controls a gardener whose goal is to rescue a lost hedgehog while avoiding enemies such as bees and wasps.
+The game features multiple garden levels where the player must explore the environment, collect items, unlock doors, and survive hazards in order to reach the hedgehog and complete the game.

+## Author

+Tran Minh Chau DO

+Léa DRION

 ### Game Overview
 - The world is a grid of cells (grass, dirt, carrots, trees, flower bushes…).